Go1den/html5-crossword-solver/README.md

 # PuzGod
 An Electron-wrapped, lightweight version of HTML 5 crossword solver.
 This can run as a standalone app on your PC.
-Handles multiple puzzle formats (JPZ, PUZ, iPuz, etc.) in a browser.
+Handles multiple puzzle formats (JPZ, PUZ, iPuz, etc.).

 ## Installation
 Download the executable from the Releases page.